jose712020/jose712020/README.md

 # 💫 About Me:
-Desarrollador de Aplicaciones Multiplataforma (DAM) especializado en la creación de soluciones backend robustas y aplicaciones móviles.
-Mi stack principal incluye Java (Spring Boot), PHP, Node.js y Flutter, con sólida experiencia en modelado y optimización de bases de datos relacionales y no relacionales (PostgreSQL, SQL, MongoDB).
-Orientado a escribir código limpio, escalable y mantenible, siempre en busca de nuevos retos tecnológicos y oportunidades para aportar valor en equipo.
+Cross-Platform Application Developer specialized in building robust backend solutions and mobile applications.
+My core stack includes Java (Spring Boot), PHP, Node.js, and Flutter, with solid experience in modeling and optimizing relational and non-relational databases (PostgreSQL, SQL, MongoDB).
+Focused on writing clean, scalable, and maintainable code, always looking for new tech challenges and opportunities to bring value to a team.

 ## 🌐 Socials: